taekyunk/vim_setup/readme.md

 1. clone this repo in `$VIM` directory

 Note: to find `$VIM` directory, type `:echo $VIM` within Vim.
+- rename `_vimrc` to another to avoid error when doing git pull

 ````
 git init